Kiev Fortress, Україна - Things to Do in Kiev Fortress

 Insider Tips

-Bring a light jacket even in summer as the underground caves maintain a constant cool temperature of around 10-12°C (50-54°F)
+Bring a light jacket even in summer as the underground tunnels maintain cool temperatures year-round, typically 10-12°C regardless of outside weather

 Explore Activities in Kiev Fortress